Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Results

 \subsection{Setup of numerical experiments}

-We evaluate our TO framework on a range of challenging test cases involving different numbers and shapes of hidden structures and various materials (Methods, Tabs.~\ref{tab:MatrixCases} and \ref{tab:LayerCases}).
-As a substitute for real experiments, we use the finite-element method (FEM) software Abaqus to compute the deformed shape of the boundary of the elastic structure and generate the measurement data for each case (Methods, section ``FEM simulations'').
-Using this measurement data, we run our TO framework to discover the number, locations, and shapes of the hidden voids or rigid inclusions (for implementation and training details, see Methods, section ``Architecture and training details'').
-We then compare the obtained results with the ground truth --- the voids or inclusions originally fed into Abaqus --- to assess the efficacy of our framework.
+We evaluate our TO framework on numerous challenging test cases in 2D and 3D involving different types of physics (mechanical and thermal), several shapes and materials for the body $\mathcal{B}$, and various numbers and shapes of hidden voids and inclusions.
+These test cases are described in Materials and Methods, and listed in Tabs.~\ref{tab:ElasticMatrixCases}, \ref{tab:ElasticLayerCases}, \ref{tab:ThermalMatrixCases}.
+As a substitute for real experiments, we use the finite-element method (FEM) software Abaqus to compute the response of the body to the applied loading and generate the measurement data for each case; details are provided in the Materials and Methods.
+Using this synthetic measurement data, we run our TO framework to discover the number, locations, and shapes of the hidden voids or rigid inclusions.
+We then compare the obtained results with the ground truth -- the voids or inclusions originally fed into Abaqus -- to assess the efficacy of our framework.
+A comprehensive description of the implementation details and the training procedure for the TO framework is provided in the Supplementary Materials.